secureworks/aristotle/README.rst

 against the ruleset and the filtered ruleset outputted.

-Aristotle also offers the ability to intelligently process rules to extract, enrich, and add metadata to rules.
-After initial filtering, rules can additionally undergo "Post Filter Modification" which modifies rules based on user-defined criteria, to help ensure the resulting rules in the ruleset are enabled, configured, and optimized for the target environment.
+Aristotle also offers the ability to intelligently process rules to extract, enrich, and add metadata to them.
+After initial filtering, rules can additionally undergo "Post Filter Modification" which can modify them based on user-defined criteria, to help ensure the resulting rules in the ruleset are enabled, configured, and optimized for the target environment.